How to Secure RDP (Remote Desktop Protocol)

 This grants users access to data on a complete need-to-know basis and theoretically prevents one authentication breach from handing an attacker broad network access.
 However, there can be significant challenges in enforcing and monitoring the access control as user roles and needs shift, requiring constant assigning and revocation of privileges.

 There are multiple versions of RDP dating back over the past two decades, with several major flaws found among them.
-Therefore, organizations must keep their versions patched and updated as attackers can easily locate systems that still employ vulnerable versions.
+To secure RDP, organizations must keep their versions patched and updated as attackers can easily locate systems that still employ vulnerable versions.

 Like RBAC, microsegmentation aims to put clear divisions between unconnected data assets and repositories to limit the damage done by a breach.
 Although this can lead to siloing of knowledge within an organization, this can be overcome by tools such as data virtualization.